 How to Get Back to Your Peak Physical Form: Treating Sports Injuries With Physical Therapy

 You don’t have to be a pro in order to be considered an athlete.
 Some athletes train to compete while others train simply to progress in a sport and become stronger.
-Whatever your case may be, our Tulsa, OK physical therapy practice can help you in the unfortunate event that you sustain a sports injury.
+Whatever your case may be, our Tulsa, OK physical therapy practice can help you to sustain into a sports injury.

 How do sports injuries occur?